anamnesis-project/anamnesis-blog/content/posts/charter.md

 - FR46 - The system must show temperature being measured in real time.
 - FR47 - The system must end the medical screening by timeout or user’s command.
 - FR48 - The system must keep a history of a patient’s medical screenings.
-- FR49 - The system must detect the presence of a patient via camera.
+- FR49 (Non obligatory) - The system must detect the presence of a patient via camera.
-- FR50 - The system must perform person recognition via camera.
+- FR50 (Non obligatory) - The system must perform person recognition via camera.

 # Non Functional Requirements
 - NFR1 - All hinges and locks must be made from non-brittle materials to avoid cracking under stress.